Former students plead guilty to March robbery

-Haigler confessed to the home invasion when interrogated by detectives, but Donovan refused to answer any questions, according to the DA’s website.
+One confessed to the home invasion when interrogated by detectives but the other refused to answer any questions, according to the DA's website.

 BPD also searched their apartment and Haigler's automobile.
 The stolen marijuana was recovered inside the apartment, and the gun used in the burglary was in the trunk of the car and loaded with ammunition.

 District Attorney Frank Sedita praised the efforts of the patrolmen and detectives and said: "armed with information from the quick-thinking victims, the police immediately apprehended the culprits and secured physical evidence, leaving the defendants with no reasonable alternative but to plead guilty as charged and thrust themselves upon the mercy of the court," according to the DA's website.

 Based on experience, Jay suspected the robbery was a target robbery, indicating the suspects knew the girls possessed marijuana and subsequently robbed their house.